p-szymo/poetrydb_poem_generator/README.md

 * **poems_raw.txt** - the initial string compiled from PoetryDB.
 * **scrap_files** folder - backups, old workbooks, old texts/jsons, and other scraps

-  * includes tokenized version with some punctuation (lacks proper segmentation but doesn't seem to be oversegmented)
+  * includes tokenized version of dictionary with some punctuation (poetic apostrophes and hyphens)

+    * lacks some proper segmentation but not as oversegmented as the wordninja version